 6- Personal Paragraph about the experience (ABV Program Testimonial):

-My time at the orphopedic hospital has been one of the most amazing experience of my life.
-I gained an emerse amount of experience and applied least 50 casts and 70 slabs to earthquake victims along with doing countless dressings wounds and on multiple occasions removing post operation staples and stitches.
+My time at the orthopedic hospital has been one of the most amazing experiences of my life.
+I gained an immense amount of experience and applied least 50 casts and 70 slabs to earthquake victims along with doing countless dressings wounds and on multiple occasions removing post operation staples and stitches.
 I have also met so many amazing people and networked with countless Nepali surgeons at the hospital along with American surgeons here for relief aid.
 Best of all I was able to observe a hemotriaplasty which was probably the highlight of my trip.

 7- How would you describe your accommodation, meals, security, friendliness, quality others:

 My Accommodations were perfect; my sleeping situation was extremely comfortable.
-Our meals were always prepared in time and there was more than enough to eat ever time.
-Security was also very good, given it is a very safe country the home stay is located in an extremely safe neighborhood and the home stay is accompanied with the hosts dog which is very easily doubles as a guard god as it is extremely virulent to passerby’s.
+Our meals were always prepared on time and there was more than enough to eat ever time.
+Security was also very good, given it is a very safe country the homestay is located in an extremely safe neighborhood and the homestay is accompanied with the host's dog which very easily doubles as a guard god as it is extremely virulent to passerby’s.

 8.- What was your favorite memory of this trip?